Covanta shares seen growing for years -Barron's

-(Reuters) - U.S. waste management and energy company Covanta Inc (CVA.N) is likely to keep growing for years because most of its revenue is secured by long-term contracts and barriers to entry in the waste-to-energy business are high, according to an article in Barron’s on Sunday.
+Nov 3 (Reuters) - U.S. waste management and energy company Covanta Inc is likely to keep growing for years because most of its revenue is secured by long-term contracts and barriers to entry in the waste-to-energy business are high, according to an article in Barron’s on Sunday.

 In two to three years, Barron’s said, the shares could reach the mid $20s, up at least 40 percent from a recent $17.35.